 Who is it for: Humanitarian actors and masters level students who want to deepen their capacity, and to develop their skills, confidence, and know-how, to support work in the area of GBViE prevention, mitigation and response.
 Applicants should have a university degree level qualification, and fluency in English.

 When: Applications are now closed for the International Summer School on Addressing Gender-Based Violence in Emergencies taking place in June 2018

 Duration: 4 Weeks – First 2 weeks online, the second 2 weeks in person, and the final assignment due in July.

 Where: The course will take place online and on the University College Dublin Campus, Dublin, Ireland in the first year.
 In the future it aims to be promoted and shared by Universities and stakeholders globally.

 Qualification Awarded: This will be an intensive blended course, worth 10 ECTS from UCD Centre for Humanitarian Action.

 Fees: The course tuition fee is €1,000.
 This fee covers participation in the course and course materials.
 It does not cover transportation, room and board or visa costs.

 Who is involved:

-This project received funding from Irish Aid and is guided by a Programme Board co-chaired by the University College Dublin Centre for Humanitarian Action and the Irish Consortium on Gender-Based Violence, and including representation from the Gender-based Violence Area of Responsibility, Raising Voices, the Institute of Anthropology, Gender and African Studies of the University of Nairobi, the International Rescue Committee and the secretariat of the Network on Humanitarian Action.
+The ISGBViE project received funding from Irish Aid and is guided by a Programme Board co-chaired by the University College Dublin Centre for Humanitarian Action and the Irish Consortium on Gender-Based Violence, and including representation from the Gender-based Violence Area of Responsibility, Raising Voices, the Institute of Anthropology, Gender and African Studies of the University of Nairobi, the International Rescue Committee and the Network on Humanitarian Action.

 The programme is further informed by an Advisory Network of academics, practitioners and policy experts from a range of disciplines, providing advice and contributing expertise, materials and research.
 It is a collaborative project.